 Is housing available for students attending bootcamps?

-- Some bootcamps may provide low cost/discounted housing to students.
-Information will be available as each bootcamp’s date gets closer.
+Some bootcamps may provide low-cost or discounted housing to students.
+Information will be shared as each bootcamp date approaches.

 What can the stipend be used for?

-- The stipend is awarded on a first applied, first accepted basis to students attending in-person bootcamps to offset incurred expenses of travel, food, and housing.
+The stipend is awarded on a first-applied, first-accepted basis to students attending in-person bootcamps.
+It is intended to help offset expenses such as travel, food, and housing.

-- The stipend is not available to students who are enrolled in the online bootcamp.
+The stipend is not available to students enrolled in the online bootcamp.

 When is the arrival time?

-- All information about the arrival date/time and Canvas course log-in information will be forwarded to students from the UTHealth Bootcamp personnel a few days before the beginning of the bootcamp.
+Information about arrival dates, times, and Canvas course login details will be sent to students by UTHealth Bootcamp personnel a few days before the start of the bootcamp.